FloMedja/medium_articles/devconf_us_aug_2024/devconf_us_aug_2024.md

 Peter Zaitsev presents the use of various observability signals, including logs, metrics, traces, and profiling.
 He explains the purpose of each signal and how they contribute to system observability.

-[eBPF](https://ebpf.io/) allow to get visibility into many Linux kernels events.
+[eBPF](https://ebpf.io/) allows visibility into many Linux kernels events.
-The talk explains how [eBPF](https://ebpf.io/) programs can be used to have observability without modifying a program's codebase.
+The talk explains how [eBPF](https://ebpf.io/) programs can be used to achieve observability without modifying a program's codebase.

 [Caroot](https://github.com/coroot/coroot) is a open source tool that can help add observability to a program.